You’re on vacation, walking around and exploring the sites, and suddenly get the urge for an ice cream cone. What do you do?

 Another way to build citations is to publish online press releases.

-If you have a major news announcement, we recommend distributing an online press release via a quality press release service like PRWeb (we recommend their Advanced option).
-Then, include the Name, Address, and Phone number of your business in the final “About” section of your press releases as a way to build citations.
+If you have a major news announcement, we recommend distributing an online press release via a quality press release service.
+Include the Name, Address, and Phone number of your business in the final “About” section of your press releases as a way to build citations.

-Many people think that discovering how to improve your local SEO has little to do with your website, but that’s not actually the case.
-While your Google profile and your website are two separate profiles, your website can have an impact on your local rankings.
+Many people think that improving your local SEO has little to do with your website, but that’s not actually the case.
+While your Google profile and your website are two separate things, your website can have an impact on your local rankings.

-Often, Google will display map listings along with the phrase “Their website mentions {keyword}” next to a local result.
-You can see an example below in this screenshot:
+Google will sometimes display map listings along with the phrase “Their website mentions [keyword]” next to a local result.
+For example, Google may display “Their website mentions kitchen remodeling” next to your listing when someone searches for kitchen remodeling services in your area.

-Better yet, build out separate pages for each of your priority websites, with 500+ words of high-quality content on each page, including text that asks and answers your prospective customers’ frequently asked questions.
+Better yet, build out separate pages for each of your priority services with substantive, high-quality content on each page, including text that asks and answers your prospective customers’ frequently asked questions.

 9. Get High-Quality, Relevant Links

-Links from other high-quality, relevant websites are pivotal in perfecting how to improve your local SEO, and links are a factor in Google’s local ranking algorithm too.
+Links from other high-quality, relevant websites are a factor in Google’s local ranking algorithm too.

 Here are some tips for building more links to your website: